 Next, get creative with taste, texture, and visual presentation.
 With picky eaters, texture goes a long way.
 Cooking to Heal contains many creative recipes with kid-friendly textures.

 There are things you can do.
-As the addictive foods are safely removed, children often begin to eat a larger variety of foods.
+As the addictive foods are removed, children begin to eat a larger variety of foods.
 Very often children expand their diet with some creativity and effort in the kitchen; however, it is important to reach out to a feeding therapist if your child is very limited with food choices.
-(Also, a doctor and nutrition professional can help ensure they are not malnourished.)